helix-editor/helix/README.md

 # Installation

-Note: Only the Rust syntax has indentation definitions at the moment.
+Note: Only Rust and Golang have indentation definitions at the moment.

 We provide packaging for various distributions, but here's a quick method to build from source.